lesterpereira/INFM600/README.md

 	* Parks.csv
 		This file contains information like FID, Name, Park_ID, Classification, Type_of_park, Address1, Address2, Address3, City, Zip and Geometric_Location of all the parks loacted inside Howard county

  	* Floodplains.csv
 		This file contains FID and Geometric_Location

 -------
 License
 -------
+The data in the INFM600 repository is distributed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (see http://creativecommons.org/licenses/by-nc-sa/4.0/).

+	The data is made available for non-commercial use.
+Those interested in using the data in a commercial context should contact the owner(Gavish Gulati).

 ----------------
 Acknowledgements